Dos – Best Practices Guide

 An excellent way to ensure your resume is making good use of all the resources available is to follow a plan like the one below when writing or editing it for submission.

-Finally, optimize your resume for SEO.
+- Finally, optimize your resume for SEO.
 Yeah, that’s right.
 Many recruiters filter resumes by keywords.
 So make sure your resume contains keywords that are part of the job description.
-Forbes states keywords optimization is crucial for the first selection you need to pass in the digital environment for your resume to reach the recruiters.

 Customize it to stand out!